 Using the expertise, talent and resources of community-based service organizations and agencies, and of business, industry, citizen groups and parents, schools can enrich the educational experiences of students.
 School authorities are encouraged to develop guidelines regarding community partnerships and business involvement in education.
-For more information, see Partnerships and business involvement in education.
 For more information, see Partnerships between School and Community under General Principles for Effective Programming in the Program Foundations section.

-Students may be introduced to the concept of community partnerships through activities such as:
+Students may be introduced to the concept of community partnerships through activities such as

-- inviting members of the community into the school as guest speakers or to give demonstrations - involving community members in special events, such as career days or education week - touring local businesses and industries - sharing resources, such as films, videos, booklets, pamphlets, equipment or specialized laboratory facilities - participating in programs, such as work study, job shadowing or mentorships - participating in community service activities.
+- inviting members of the community into the school as guest speakers or to give demonstrations - involving community members in special events, such as career days or education week - · touring local businesses and industries - sharing resources, such as films, videos, booklets, pamphlets, equipment or specialized laboratory facilities - participating in programs, such as work study, job shadowing or mentorships - participating in community service activities.